mfoltz/Bloodcraft/README.md

   Enable or disable stacking T01/T02 potions.
 - **Client Companion**: `ClientCompanion` (bool, default: false)
   Enable or disable allowing clients to register with server for UI updates.
+- **Elite Shard Bearers**: `EliteShardBearers` (bool, default: false)
+  Enable or disable elite shard bearers (significant increases to health, damage, movement speed and attack speed but will no longer scale to number of players).
+- **Shard Bearer Level**: `EliteShardBearers` (bool, default: false)
+  Sets level of shard bearers if elite shard bearers is enabled (will override game vblood settings for shard bearers as this is set when they spawn).
+Leave at 0 for no change.

 ### Leveling System
 - **Enable Leveling System**: `LevelingSystem` (bool, default: false)